haakonst/elixir-todo-workshop/README.md

 http://localhost:4000/

 ## Start coding
 Start coding by editing the files in `C:/src/elixir-todo-workshop/`.
 Elixir will note which files are changed, and usually recompile on the fly, so the changes will be immediately visible in the browser.

+## Advanced

+### Rebuilding and restarting
-In some cases (for example when the config files are changed) however this don't work and the server must be stopped and restarted manually.
+In some cases when running a Phoenix application, for example when the config files are changed, the code cannot recompiled on the fly and the server must be stopped and restarted manually.
 Elixir will print an error message when this happens.

-## Rebuilding and restarting
-When this happens hit <kbd>Ctrl</kbd> + C and depending on what you've changed you might only need to restart the server: `mix phx.server`.
+If so hit <kbd>Ctrl</kbd> + C to stop the server, and depending on what you've changed, you may only need to restart the server: `mix phx.server`.
 In other cases you may need to issue one of these commands first:

 * If you've changed the database schema: `mix ecto.migrate`
 * If you've added new Mix dependencies (in `mix.exs`): `mix deps.get && mix deps.compile`
 * If you've added new Node dependencies (in `assets/package.json`): `yarn install`
 * If you've added Node dependencies or changed static JavaScript/CSS files: `node assets/node_modules/brunch/bin/brunch build`

-## Advanced
+### Mulitiple shells
 If you want to have another shell in the Docker container, for example to test Elixir stuff with `iex` or `elixir` while your Phoenix application is running, start another command window, with PowerShell for example, and get the id or name of the Docker container and attach to it using these commands:
 ```
 > docker ps